Advanced programming languages

 Resources

-• Chicken scheme is a pragmatic, hacker-friendly implementation of Scheme.
+• Chicken scheme is a hacker-friendly implementation of Scheme.

 • I recommend all Scheme programmers keep a copy of Guy Steele's Common LISP: The Language around.
-After Guy Steele invented Scheme, which is meant to be a pure, minimalist expression of the λ-calculus as a programming language, he designed Common Lisp, which is meant to be a maximalist expression of the λ-calculus as a programming language.
+After Guy Steele developed Scheme, which is a minimalist expression of the λ-calculus as a programming language, he designed Common Lisp, which is a maximalist expression of the λ-calculus as a programming language.

 Over the years, many of Common Lisp's features have been implemented as macros and libraries for Scheme.
 Whenever I find Scheme lacking, I look to see how Common Lisp did it, and then I roll a quick version of that for Scheme.
-Many still consider the powerful Common Lisp Object System to be the pinnacle of object-oriented programming language design as well.
+The Common Lisp Object System (CLOS) is a beautiful example of object-oriented programming language design.

-• Abelson and Sussman's Structure and Interpretation of Computer Programs is a classic.
-Until recently, when they decided Scheme was too advanced to use an introductory language, this was the textbook used for freshman computer science at MIT.
+• Structure and Interpretation of Computer Programs is a classic.
+Until recently, this was the textbook for freshman computer science at MIT.
+It teaches computer science by teaching students how to implement interpreters.